 Luckily my solicitor knew of a woman who worked with the homeless in the area and she put me on to the local host team.
 They were well aware of Emmaus and phoned a few communities up for me.
 Emmaus Leeds had a space, I had a phone interview and then I spent about a week thinking about it.

 It was a really hard choice to make because I didn’t know anything about Emmaus, although I did a bit of research in the local library.
 I liked the idea of Emmaus, so it was either continue in the poor conditions down south or head to somewhere new, with my own room, shower en-suite, work and three hot meals each day.
 I came north and have not regretted it at all.

 Whilst at Emmaus I mainly worked out on the vans and in the Emmaus Leeds charity shops.
 I did the PAT testing course, the fire marshals course, first aid and obviously training using the vans and manual handling.
-There are many more opportunities that are provided, some with funding from Emmaus UK, but unfortunately I didn’t take advantage of them.
+There are many more opportunities that are provided, some with funding from Emmaus UK, but unfortunately, I didn’t take advantage of them all.